-- e.
+- d.
+Engagement with all guidance and requests issued by the OfS, UK funding and regulatory bodies, Ipsos and Texuna Technologies, and attending training and events run by them as necessary. - e.
 Submitting survey preferences to Ipsos by 24 November 2023.
-This includes timing of the survey and the choice of optional bank questions.
+This includes the timing of the survey and the choice of optional bank questions.
 Optional bank choices should be made in conjunction with the relevant students' union. - f.
-Providers in Northern Ireland are required to promote the survey and must ensure that all activities meet the guidelines on marketing and promoting the survey and on avoiding inappropriate influence, as provided by Ipsos in the good practice guide. - 5.
-The target lists will be derived from the Consolidated Data Return (CDR) and will be accessible to further education colleges via the Ipsos NSS extranet.3 Further education colleges should provide the requested contact details for students on these lists to Ipsos by 24 November 2023.
+Providers in England are not required to promote the survey to students but can do so if they wish; this follows the same process as in NSS 2023.
+However, providers that choose to promote the survey to their students must ensure that all activities meet the guidelines on marketing and promoting the survey and on avoiding inappropriate influence, as provided by Ipsos in the good practice guide. - 5.
+Colleges can access their target lists for the 2024 NSS on the 2022-23 individualised learner record (ILR) data checking tool.
+To ensure that the target list generated by the OfS data checking tool can be replicated on receipt of ILR data from the data service, colleges have been asked to ensure that their final version of their ILR R14 return has been uploaded to the data checking tool, as described in 2022-23 ILR data checking tool.3 They should then provide the requested contact details for students on these lists to Ipsos by 24 November 2023.
 Further details can be found in the NSS 2024 set-up guidance, which is sent to provider contacts by Ipsos.
-The guidance document is also available on the NSS extranet. - 6.
+The guidance document is also available on the Ipsos NSS extranet.4 - 6.
 If a college feels that the target population does not accurately reflect the students currently in the final year of eligible courses, then it should engage with the additions and removals process as outlined in paragraphs 14-16.
-Any such requests for additions or removals must be submitted to Ipsos and agreed by Department for the Economy Northern Ireland (DfE NI) prior to their inclusion in or removal from the final target list.
-If approved, DfE NI will inform the provider via the Ipsos portal and make the amendment to the target list. - 7.
+Any such requests for additions or removals must be submitted to Ipsos and agreed by the OfS prior to their inclusion in or removal from the final target list.
+If approved, the OfS will inform the provider and make the amendment to the target list. - 7.
 Eligible students may opt out of the survey at any stage during the fieldwork process. - 8.
 Providers may choose up to six banks of optional questions and may include up to two additional questions specific to the provider.
 Providers are asked to agree with their student representative body their choice of optional banks of questions for inclusion.
 Providers should submit their choice of optional banks and additional questions to Ipsos. - 9.
-For NSS 2024, in addition to targeted follow-up, all providers that are at risk of not meeting the publication threshold will be automatically put into the booster phase to send additional reminders to their non-responding students during survey fieldwork.
+For NSS 2024, in addition to targeted follow-up, all providers that are at risk of not meeting the publication threshold will be automatically put into the booster phase to send additional reminders to their non-responding students.
 This is additional promotional activity to encourage students to complete the survey.
-Providers are not required to take any action in relation to the booster phase. - 10.
-Providers may access their detailed responses and results of the survey via the NSS data dissemination portal provided by Texuna Technologies, from the OfS website and from the Discover Uni website (for students).
+Providers are not required to take any action in relation to the booster phase.